 Virtual Information Sessions

-If you are considering hosting a fellow, applying for a fellowship or supporting an applicant, check out our virtual information sessions below.
+If you are considering hosting a fellow, applying for a fellowship or supporting an applicant, register for our virtual information sessions below.

 2022 - 2024 Christine A. Brunswick Public Service Fellow

-"The Christine A. Brunswick Fellowship allows me to support all low-income taxpayer clinics and the invaluable work that they do in their communities and nationally by providing access to pro bono volunteers, training, and other resources.
+"The Christine A. Brunswick Fellowship allows me to support the invaluable work of low-income taxpayer clinics across the nation by providing them access to representation and education.
+I also work to address systemic issues facing taxpayers via comment letters and amicus curiae briefs.
 The Fellowship also gives me tools for growing personally and professionally.
 For both opportunities, I am forever grateful."

 The Section is dedicated to creating and maintaining an equitable tax system that can be fairly administered.
 The Section's work supports the integrity of the nation's voluntary system for tax reporting and payment.
 It evaluates the "simplicity, enforceability, fairness and probable effect of the tax system on economic, business and personal behavior...."
 However, the Section does not speak on political and economic aspects of tax policy, such as special tax treatment designed to stimulate the economy, or on shifts in the tax burden among income groups.
 The Section’s public policy submissions, including comments on legislative proposals, regulations and other published guidance, are available on our Government Submissions & Policy page.